SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

     - Trace

 	  Not really a change in behavior, but very helpful.
-Values can be "Full", "Medium", "Light", "Off".
+Values can be "Full", "Medium", "Lite" (or "Light", which is still supported, but deprecated) and "Off".
 If the *Trace* is not "Off", which is the default, a lot of information is written to the log file during rule execution, not only for reduction rules, but also for production rules.
 This has a high performance penalty, of course.

 	option always succeeds, even if called with an unknown setting.